arielherself/espresso/README.raw.md

 <strong>Israel’s</strong> president, Isaac Herzog, gave <strong>Binyamin Netanyahu</strong>, a former prime minister, a mandate to form a new government.
 In an election on November 1st a pro-Netanyahu bloc won 64 out of 120 seats in the Knesset.
 Mr Natanyahu’s [government](https://www.economist.com/middle-east-and-africa/2022/11/10/the-changing-nature-of-israeli-politics) is expected to include far-right and religious parties including the Jewish Power party led by [Itamar Ben-Gvir](https://www.economist.com/the-economist-explains/2022/11/03/who-is-itamar-ben-gvir-israels-kingmaker), an extremist long excluded from mainstream politics.

-The governor of <strong>Istanbul </strong>said six people were killed and 53 injured by an explosion on a shopping street in the Turkish city.
+Turkey’s president, Recep Tayyip Erdogan, said an explosion on a shopping street in <strong>Istanbul</strong>, which killed six people and injured more than 50, appeared to be terrorism.
 Videos show flames and a loud bang on Istiklal Avenue, which is popular with locals and tourists.
-The state-owned Turkish news agency, Anadolu, said the cause of the blast was not yet known.
+Turkish authorities have not confirmed the cause of the blast.

 Listen to an abridged version of the subscriber-only briefing.